Cremation in Florida: Your Complete Guide

 Are Prices Published Online?

 The FTC Funeral Rule requires funeral homes to provide a General Price List to anyone who asks for it.
 Reputable providers publish their pricing online.
 AM Cremation & Funeral Care publishes our complete, itemized General Price List openly — no need to call to get a number.
+For a plain-language explanation of how to read a funeral home’s GPL and what to watch out for, see our guide: How to Read a Funeral Home General Price List.

 Are They Members of Industry Associations?